GosiaKk5/ZoomingOnline/README.md

 ## 🧪 Testing

 The project includes automated browser tests using Playwright.
-These tests verify that the web application loads correctly, can access data files, and properly renders visualizations.
+These tests verify that the web application loads correctly, can access remote data files from Cyfronet S3, and properly renders visualizations.

 To run the tests locally: